ninjaboy/book-exploring-async-basics/src/8_1_the_main_loop.md

 We could instead pass our `runtime` around but that wouldn't be very ergonomic.
 Another option would be to use `lazy_static` crate to initialize this field in a slightly safer way, but we'd have to explain what `lazy_static` do to keep our promise of minimal "magic".

-To be honest, we only set this once, and it's set at the start of of our eventloop and we only access this from the same thread we created it.
+To be honest, we only set this once, and it's set at the start of of our event loop and we only access this from the same thread we created it.
 It might not be pretty but it's safe.

 `ticks` is only a counter for us to keep track of how many times we've looped which for display.